snellingio/blog/pages/2017/on-politics.md

 - I believe in common sense realities
 - I believe in market solutions
 - I believe it is a necessity to defend ourselves against a dangerous world
-- I believe that America's debt is real
 - I believe in a strong local government
 - I believe education is vital to our long-term success
 - I believe in respect for public servants - including the police, firefighters, veterans, etc